vinmperez/Heatmap-Dendrogram-using-R/README.md

 # R-Heatmap-Files
-Here you'll find 2 files necessary to carry out the code that will allow you to build a very crude heatmap in R.
+Here you'll find 2 files necessary to carry out the code that will allow you to build a crude heatmap in R.

 This is 1 of the final products: